deploy2zenodo/deploy2zenodo/README.md

 If this variable is not empty the metadata of the record is stored in a file with this name.
+This is useful for logging or further processing after deployment.

 To get these data at the end of the script an additional communication with the DEPLOY2ZENODO_API_URL server is done.